-• Some colleges use AP test scores to exempt students from introductory coursework.
-Each college's policy is different but most require a minimum score of three or four to receive college credit.
-Each college has a different policy and one must research the policies to see what would be applicable.
+*Each college’s policy is different but most require a minimum score of three or four to receive college credit.
+Each college has a different policy and you must research the policies to see what would be applicable.

 For more details check – https://apscore.collegeboard.org/scores/